Polar Bear Local Post

 SPRING RIVER LOCAL POST COVER OFFER

-If you would like an example of my local post cover for your collection, (it does not look like the one illustrated above) you may send up to five (5) pre-addressed, pre-stamped envelopes or postcards to me at P.O.
-Box 554, Carl Junction, MO 64834, and I will apply my current Spring River Local Post stamp/label--the subjects vary; along with other ancillary markings and return it to you through the mailstream, possibly with a local Mailer's Postmark Permit cancellation.
-Anyone can own a Mailer's Postmark Permit to cancel their own mail, and there is even a society of collectors for Mailer's Postmark Permits.
+and I will apply my current Spring River Local Post stamp/label--the subjects vary; along with other ancillary markings and return it to you through the mailstream, most likely with a local Mailer's Postmark Permit cancellation from Joplin, MO 64801.
+As to Mailer’s Postmark Permits, anyone can own a Mailer's Postmark Permit to cancel their own mail, and there is even a society of collectors for Mailer's Postmark Permits; I have provided a link below.

 Go here to visit the Homepage of the Mailer's Postmark Permit Club (MPPC)